impact/impact/resources/docs/modelica2015/paper/impact.md

 *Python* script but we are thinking of adding this functionality as a sub-module to <span>`impact`</span> itself.

-Currently the listing points directly to the (tar)zip-ball URL of the latest tag of a library.
-This works fine if the library uses the old `release` branch model where the “ready to install” version was placed.
-Clicking on that coloured version link will result in a direct file download.
+Up to May 2015 the listing pointed directly to the (tar)zip-ball URL of the latest tag of a library.
+This worked fine if the library used the old `release` branch model where the “ready to install” version was placed.
+Clicking on that coloured version link resulted in a direct file download.

-This will be changed in such a way that if one clicks on the listed “Last Release” button one will be redirected to the “Releases” page of that project showing the last release.
-This has the advantage that one does not immediately downloads the (tar)zip ball but gets to see proper release notes first *and* is given a choice of what version of a release to download (e.g., pure source distribution of that tag, customized version with additional files, different platform dependent versions
+This has now been changed in such a way that if one clicks on the listed “Last Release” button one will get redirected to the “Releases” page of that project showing the last release.
+This has the advantage that one does not immediately download the (tar)zip ball but gets to see proper release notes first *and* is given a choice of what version of a release to download (e.g., pure source distribution of that tag, customized version with additional files, different platform dependent versions